If we had to summarize the three main things we do for our clients, it would be to help:

 Tripp's passion for financial planning is evident to each and every client he meets with.
 His desire is to help his clients organize finances, reduce taxes, and invest wisely.
 Tripp strives to work in a humble and transparent way.

 Tripp has extensive experience in financial planning and investment management, and he diligently uses his credentials of CPA and CFP® to benefit his clients.
 Over the last ten years, he has managed over $100 million in assets for individuals and families.
 When he is not managing his firm and his clients, Tripp enjoys spending time with his family, running, and cheering on the Rebels and the Cubs.

-Eaglestrong Financial is a Registered Investment Advisor (RIA) with the state of Tennessee.
+Eaglestrong Financial, LLC is a Registered Investment Advisor offering advisory services in the states of TN and MS and in other jurisdictions where exempted.
 The information contained herein is not intended to be used as a guide to investing or tax advice.
 This material presented is provided for educational purposes only and should not be construed as investment advice or an offer or solicitation to buy or sell securities.
-The case study above includes hypothetical annual investment returns.
 Past performance is no guarantee of future results.